 Philip cut his trousers at both the thigh and ankle, carefully pulling back the cloth and inspecting the quills.

-The one in his ankle was not deep and not particularly dangerous.
+The one in his ankle was not deep and not dangerous.
 A few minutes with his knife, a binding cloth, and torqwood sap would do the trick, but working on his ankle with a quill still in his thigh would not be easy.
 It would risk continual breakage along the length of the quill.
-And the one in his thigh was quite deep.
+And the one in his thigh was deep.

 But that meant a very bad week coming up.